NoxiaCloud/branding/README.md

 ## Theme

-This theme primarily applies to our websites.
+This theme primarily applies to our websites & assets.

 #### Colors